WebCuratorTool/webcurator-v2-legacy/docs/guides/user-manual.rst

 each new issue.
 Because of this it is standard practice to use 'harvest now' rather than create ongoing schedules.

-The HTML serials standard profile is a pathscope profile.
+The HTML serials standard profile using Heritrix 1 is a pathscope profile.

 The new QA Indicators are designed for websites so it's best to use the log files and tree view to quality review the harvested serial issue.